Head & Neck Pain

 Some patients will describe pain radiating into the shoulder blades and mid back area.
 If the nerve inflammation is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands.
 An MRI, CT, or NCS/EMG may be necessary to determine the source of pain and optimal treatment better.

-Nonsurgical treatment options include, but are not limited to, trigger point injections, epidural steroid or stem cell injections, facet joint injections with steroid or stem cells, radiofrequency ablation (burning of the nerves), nerve blocks, interferential stimulation, biowave, trigger point injections, protein rich plasma (PrP), epidural and physical therapy.
+Nonsurgical treatment options include, but are not limited to, trigger point injections, epidural steroid or Regenerative Medicine Therapy injections, facet joint injections with steroid or Regenerative Medicine Therapy, radiofrequency ablation (burning of the nerves), nerve blocks, interferential stimulation, biowave, trigger point injections, protein rich plasma (PrP), epidural and physical therapy.

 Check out our innovative treatments for head & neck Pain